GlenKPeterson/Paguro/README.md

 * Immutability promotes correct code as much as type safety does.
 * You should be able to write code before defining classes, yet still take advantage of type safety.
 * On-the fly data definition should be simple and easy.
-Naming/formalizing immutable data structures should be too.
+Naming/formalizing immutable ad hoc data structures should be too.

 #Features